racket (noun)

 rumbustious (adjective)

 Boisterous or unruly.
-(OD)
+(NOA)